labishbardiya/labishbardiya/README.md

 </h2>

-- I'm a sophomore undergraduate at JK Lakshmipat University studying Computer Science Engineering.
+- Prefinal Year student at JK Lakshmipat University studying Computer Science Engineering.
 - Recently, I was a visiting student at IIT Gandhinagar, Gujarat during my 3rd semester.
 - I'm an open source contributor, and I have contributed to the IITGN Resume Generator Website under Hacktoberfest'24: <a href="https://github.com/Kishan-Ved/resume_generator">GitHub Repo↗️</a>
 - I'm a competitive Programmer: <br><br>